RosettaCommons/documentation/rosetta_basics/Determining-what-a-problem-is.md

 2. The problem can be addressed, but [[not enough computer time|rosetta_basics/Rosetta-on-different-scales]] was spent: the problem is undersampled.

 3. The problem is well-formed, but very complex.
-It may be within Rosetta's capability, but not using a preexisting protocol - perhaps it requires a long [[RosettaScript]].
+It may be within Rosetta's capability, but not using a preexisting protocol - perhaps it requires a long [[RosettaScript|RosettaScripts]].
 Perhaps it is just beyond what Rosetta can do, requiring only a [[Mover|Glossary#mover]] or two.
 This sort of project is reasonable for a Rosetta developer graduate student, but perhaps not as a minor project for a cellular biology grad student in a non-Rosetta lab.
 We do see projects of this type fairly frequently on the Rosetta Forums.